-Since Jasper County School District has no operations that have been classified as "business-type activities," the government-wide financial statements are basically a consolidation of all of the School District's operating funds into one column called governmental activities.
-In reviewing the government-wide financial statements, a reader might ask the question, "Are we in a better financial position now than last year?"
-The 'Statement of Net Position' and the 'Statement of Activities' provide the basis for answering this question.
-These financial statements include all of the School District's assets and liabilities and use the accrual basis of accounting, similar to the accounting used by most private-sector companies.
-This basis of accounting takes into account all of the current year's revenues and expenses, regardless of when cash is received or paid.
+Since City of Bremen School District has no operations that have been classified as "business activities", the government-wide financial statements are basically a consolidation of all of the School District's operating funds into one column called governmental activities.
+In reviewing the government-wide financial statements, a reader might ask the question, are we in a better financial position now than last year?
+The 'Statement of Net Position' and the 'Statement of Activities' provides the basis for answering this question.
+These financial statements include all School District's assets, deferred outflows of resources, liabilities and deferred inflows of resources, and uses the accrual basis of accounting similar to the accounting used by most private-sector companies.
+This basis of accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.